 REAP recognizes the obstacles Rwandan girls face and strives to build their leadership skills.
 In that regard, REAP offers several programs, including Girl Guides, which teaches entrepreneurial skills through the Piglet Project, in which girls raise and sell piglets towards financial independence; and the TUSEME (To Speak Out) Club and Sexual Health and Reproduction Education (SHRE), an advocacy and messaging effort focused on sexuality, pregnancy, and HIV prevention, topics presented through community performance and discussions.

 The CLCL is the site of two weekly weekend classes, each with 22 students and led by expert reading and writing instructors, that help adult community members become proficient in reading, writing, and mathematics.

 Jobs increasingly require English language speaking and listening skills for employment.
 In response to this demand, REAP launched an English language training program for adult community members.
 Two six-month training sessions, with 30 participants each session, provide intensive English language instruction.
 Friday sessions, which run from 1-3 P.M. focus on foundational English; on Wedensdays, from 1-3 P.M., learners practice basic English for everyday communication.

-A weekly three-hour meeting where parents of REAP school children address household issues like marital conflicts, domestic abuse, alcoholism, children rights, and micro-savings, circumstances that affect a family's well-being and left unaddressed, impede young people's academic potential.
-The community selects parent volunteers parent volunteers who take turns leading these meetings.
+This weekly three-hour meeting engages all parents in the community in discussions about household issues like marital conflicts, domestic abuse, alcoholism, children rights, and micro-savings, and circumstances that affect a family's well-being and left unaddressed, impede young people's academic potential.
+The community selects parent volunteers who take turns leading these meetings.
 REAP staff occassionally run workshops on skills that include effective group facilitation and community mobilization.